ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 The instructions below have been tested on:

+- MacOS 10.15 "Catalina"
 - MacOS 10.14 "Mojave"
-- MacOS 10.13 "High Sierra"
 - Ubuntu Linux 18.04 LTS "Bionic Beaver"

 Recent versions of MongoDB, PostgreSQL, and Solr are assumed:

+- MongoDB version 3.6 - 4.2 community edition on Mac
-- MongoDB version 3.6 or greater
+- MongoDB version 3.6 or greater on Linux
-- PostgreSQL version 10 or 11
+- PostgreSQL version 10, 11, 12, 13
 - Solr version 7 or 8

 Roadmap